wxFormBuilder/wxFormBuilder/README.md

 Building from source requires the fairly recent CMake version 3.21.
-Most Linux distributions don't contain this version in their package repositories currently, the [CMake](https://cmake.org/download/) website offers binary downloads for multiple platforms. wxFormBuilder uses the [wxWidgets](https://wxwidgets.org/) framework itself, it is highly recommended using the current development version 3.1.x.
-The latest stable version 3.0.x is known to cause multiple issues and should be avoided.
+Most Linux distributions don't contain this version in their package repositories currently, the [CMake](https://cmake.org/download/) website offers binary downloads for multiple platforms. wxFormBuilder uses the [wxWidgets](https://wxwidgets.org/) framework itself, it is highly recommended using the current stable version 3.2.x.
+The previous stable version 3.0.x is known to cause multiple issues and should be avoided.

 ### Windows